Human Activity Recognition in an Open World: Open World Learning Protocol for HAR

 Given that we want the novel classes introduced at each increment to remain present in future increments, each increment's unknown class samples need to be spread across the remaining increments that follow in time.
-To counteract class imbalance, it is useful to order the unknown classes by descending order of sample frequency and insert them as the most frequent unknown class first over the time ordered increments.
-The increment at time-step $t$ has its unknown label set $U_t$ that is stratified split into $n - t$ splits.
+To counteract class imbalance, we order the unknown classes by descending order of sample frequency.
+Then, insert them by the most frequent unknown class first over the time ordered increments.
+The increment at time-step $t$ has its unknown label set $U_t$ that is stratified split into $n - t$ splits, where $n \in [0, N-1]$ using zero-indexing.
 One of those splits remains in the current $t$ increment.
-The other $n - t - 1$ of those splits are added to the remaining future increments, where $t \in \{0, 1, ..., n-2, n-1\}$.
-This results in an OWL HAR dataset that can be used to train and evaluate a predictor incrementally where sample index corresponds to time and there are $N$ class distributional changes where novel classes are introduced, where the distribution in mind is the ground truth labels as a random variable whose set of possible labels at each increment grows.
-If training, validation, and testing splits are not predefined, each resulting increment from above may be split using any of the typical methodologies, such as 8:2 train-to-test ratios, or even multi-fold cross validation.
-If they are pre-defined, then validation and testing splits are separated into increments based on their classes corresponding to the classes in the training split, ensuring the validation and testing splits contain the training classes at each increment.
+The other $n - t - 1$ splits are added to their respective future increment, where $t \in \{0, 1, ..., n-2, n-1\}$.
+This results in an OWL HAR dataset that can be used to train and evaluate a predictor incrementally where the sample index corresponds to time and there are $N$ class distributional changes where novel classes are introduced.
+The distribution here is the ground truth labels as a random variable whose set of possible labels at each increment grows.
+If training, validation, and testing splits are not predefined, each increment from above may be split using the typical methodologies, such as 8:2 train-to-test ratios, or even multi-fold cross validation.
+If they are pre-defined, then the validation and testing splits are separated into increments based on their classes corresponding to the classes in the training split, ensuring the validation and testing splits contain the training classes at each increment.